How to use the accessibility checker in Microsoft Word

 Review the errors and fix

-• Document that has headings applied
+• A document that has headings applied

 • Unformatted links